jesse-wright-reasoning-honours/project-proposal/README.md

 # Methodology

 The [Comunica Engine](https://github.com/comunica/comunica) is a "is a meta query engine using which query engines can be created.
 It does this by providing a set of modules that can be wired together in a flexible manner." [comunica website](https://comunica.dev/about/).
-Comunica has build in [benchmarking](https://github.com/comunica/comunica#benchmarking) support.
+Comunica has built in [benchmarking](https://github.com/comunica/comunica#benchmarking) support.

 We are currently working on the development of a [reasoning bus](https://github.com/comunica/comunica-feature-reasoning) for this engine

+## Motivation for using Comunica

+Comunica is a highly configurable SPARQL query engine that is seeing a growing adoption within the Semantic Web community.
+Notable projects using this engine include the [solid community server](https://github.com/solid/community-server/blob/main/package.json)

+## Key Challenges

+## Scalability

+### Noise Handling

 Full Project Proposal